rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 Despite having 7 Chrome CVEs, I've never actually exploited a memory corruption in it's [V8 JavaScript engine](https://v8.dev/) before.
 [Baby array.xor](https://github.com/ECSC2024/openECSC-2024)<!-- TODO: link -->, a challenge at this year's openECSC CTF, was my first time going from a V8 bug to popping a `/bin/sh` shell.

-Most V8 exploits tend to have two parts to them - figuring out a unique way to trigger some sort of a memory corruption of a single byte, and then following a common pattern of building upon that corruption to read arbitrary addresses, create fake objects, and eventually reach arbitrary code execution.
+Most V8 exploits tend to have two parts to them - figuring out a unique way to trigger some sort of a memory corruption of a single byte, and then following a common pattern of building upon that corruption to read arbitrary addresses (`addrof`), create fake objects (`fakeobj`), and eventually reach arbitrary code execution.
 This challenge was no different.

 <div class="challDetails">
 	<div class="challTitle challHr">Baby Array.xor</div>